hgautam/kube-examples/labels/README.md

 * [Kube documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors)
 * [kubectl reference](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#label)
+* Labels can be applied to pods or nodes.
+Most common scenario will be of a Pod.

 #### Create 3 pods with names nginx1,nginx2,nginx3.
 All of them should have the label app=v1